How to Write a Novel in 14 Steps: The Ultimate Guide for 2023

 Regardless of who you turn to with your work, ask them to be honest with you and to tell you what they thought of your writing.
 If they have any suggestions for improvement, take them into consideration.

-Step 13: Edit Your Story and Create Your Second (& Later!)
-Drafts
+13: Edit and Create Your 2nd Draft

 The Novel Writing Process